Have an idea for a new weekly service project or advocacy organization?

 Start by considering two existing and successful forms of service groups.

-- A service project is a student-led, direct service volunteer opportunity developed in response to a need identified by a local community and accessible to other students who will volunteer on a regular basis.
+- A Weekly Service Project is a student-led, direct service volunteer opportunity developed in response to a need identified by a local community and accessible to other students who will volunteer on a regular basis.
 Weekly service projects are either affiliated with the Community House or Student Volunteers Council program, and supported by their respective student leadership boards.

 Criteria for proposed service groups